iomesh/docs/docs/additional-info/best-practice-in-production.md

 sidebar_label: Best Practice in Production
 ---

-## Recommended Hardware Configuration for Production Environment
+## Recommended Hardware Configurations in Production Environment

-The recommended hardware configuration for production is as follows.
+The recommended hardware configurations are as follows.

 | Hardware        | Requirements             | No   |
 | --------------- | ------------------------ | ---- |